gocardless/legacy-api-docs/source/docs/06_guides/03_partner_guide.php.md

 # Partner guide

-<p class="intro">Our Partner API lets you to create and manage multiple merchants.
+<p class="intro">Our Partner API allows you to manage multiple merchant accounts.
 There's more information about <a href="https://help.gocardless.com/what-is-the-partner-programme/">how it works in our help section</a></p>

 ## Partner account setup

-If you'd like to create a partner app, [please email us](mailto:help@gocardless.com).
+If you're interested in using our Partner API, [please email us](mailto:help@gocardless.com) for more information.

-Once you have used the Partner API to create merchant(s), see the [resources section](https://developer.gocardless.com/#bill) for more information about how to create new bills and subscriptions for these merchants.
+Once you have used the API to create merchant(s), see the [resources section](https://developer.gocardless.com/#bill) for more information about how to create new bills and subscriptions for these merchants.

 First, download and install the PHP client library: